Jimmy Raye II: Coaching career

 Raye began his coaching career in 1971 at his alma mater, Michigan State, where he stayed for five years (1971–75).
 He served a brief stint at Wyoming in 1976 and Texas in 1977 before moving to the NFL ranks in 1977.

 He coached in the NFL for a total of 36 years with 10 different teams, serving as offensive coordinator for 13 seasons: 1983–84 with the Los Angeles Rams, 1985–86 with the Tampa Bay Buccaneers, 1990 with the New England Patriots, 1998–2000 with the Kansas City Chiefs, 2001 with the Washington Redskins, 2004–05 with the Oakland Raiders (where he was also assistant head coach), and 2009–10 with the San Francisco 49ers.

 Following the 2009 49ers season, Raye was praised for his ability to adapt the offense after key players were injured, and he continued as the 49ers' offensive coordinator to start the 2010 season.
 This was the first time in seven years that the 49ers had an offensive coordinator return to the team for consecutive seasons.
 But Raye was fired after the 49ers lost their first three games of 2010.

+In 1998 he founded the Jimmy Raye Youth Foundation for underprivileged youngsters.

 Personal life

-His son, Jimmy Raye III, is currently Senior Personnel Executive for the Detroit Lions.
+His son, Jimmy Raye III, is currently the senior executive advisor to the GM for the Cleveland Browns.